 Successful real estate investment also involves:

-- Understanding Regulations: The Texas Property Code and local ordinances dictate wholesaling practices.
+- Understanding regulations: The Texas Property Code and local ordinances dictate wholesaling practices.
 Investors need to ensure that they comply to avoid legal pitfalls.

 - Insurance: Proper insurance can protect against unforeseen property damage and liability, which is crucial for maintaining profitability amidst potential setbacks.